florianhartung/wasm-for-plugin-systems/work/sections/wasm_plugin_systems.typ

 However users can build on top of this format by using other serialization libraries such as Protobuf or JSON@extism-docs.

 == Results
-Overall, WebAssembly performs at least as good as the four analyzed technologies in 3 of the 5 criteria.
+Overall, WebAssembly performs at least as good as the four analyzed technologies in three of the five criteria.
 It can achieve *perfect plugin isolation* through its sandboxing without complex dynamic interfaces at runtime, while some other plugin system technologies have no mechanism for isolation in place at all (IntelliJ-family, Notepad++, VST3) or provide just partial isolation (VS Code).
 Wasm provides *very good plugin portability* comparable to the JavaScript-based plugin system of VS Code or the JVM-based plugin system of the IntelliJ-based IDEs.
 This degree of portability is by design, as Wasm code must run in browsers on all architectures and platforms in a web context.